740i/Writeups/mantis/mantis.md

 ```
 ### MSSQL Enumeration

-So great we have what looks like the sa password or maybe the admin user password from the note, so we check with mssqlclient  and can login with the admin account nice.
+Great we have what looks like the sa password or maybe the admin user password from the note, so we check with mssqlclient  and can login with the admin account nice.
 ```
 root@sushi:~# mssqlclient.py admin@10.10.10.52
 Impacket v0.9.16-dev - Copyright 2002-2017 Core Security Technologies